Select an image to view the AOV name

 - A maximum of 16 different light AOVs is supported, although a given AOV can contain a bundle of any number of lights.

-- Multichannel EXRs are possible using 'Add AOVs to singe file'.
+- Multichannel EXRs are possible using All In One File (RGBA).

 - Tutorials using AOVs can be found here.